genonullfree/teleporter/README.md

 Teleporter now does delta file transfers using the Blake3 hashing algorithm for files being overwritten.

+The protocol Teleporter implements to transfer files is called Teleport.

 # Usage
 ```
 Teleporter is a simple application for sending files from Point A to Point B